RocketChat/docs-old/guides/omnichannel-guides/omnichannel-manger-guides/priority-queue.md

 ![](../../../.gitbook/assets/image%20%2852%29.png)

 Each priority has its own\(unique\) `Estimated due time` field\(time in minutes\), so once a priority is associated with an `Inquiry/room`, this field will be used to set the queue inquiry order.
 As the priority is not mandatory, the Omnichannel queues will have inquiries with and without priorities.
-To support both possibilities, I refactored the structure of the fields that are used to sort the queues as displayed below
+To support both possibilities, I refactored the structure of the fields that are used to sort the queues as displayed below:

 **queueOrder:**
-1 - default, is set when there is no priority associated with the room;
+1 - default, is set when there is no priority associated with the room.
 0 - Is set when a priority is associated with a room, so inquiries with the `queueOrder = 0` will be attended before inquiries without associated priority.

 **estimatedWaitingTimeQueue:**